Cohesive Systems logoCOHESIVE SYSTEMS

 Failure handlingFairness, retry, merge, local protocol rules, or eventual convergence.Election, ballot/view change, durable participant metadata, quorum recovery.Durable process recovery, retries, compensations, deadlines, and escalation.

-Typical examplesPopulation protocols, gossip, CRDT replication, event choreography.Paxos, Multi-Paxos, Raft, Zab, Viewstamped Replication, two-phase commit.Saga orchestrators, durable workflows, index rebuild coordinators, CI pipeline controllers.
+Typical examplesPopulation protocols, gossip, CRDT replication, event choreography.Paxos, Multi-Paxos, Raft, Zab, Viewstamped Replication, two-phase commit.saga orchestrators, durable workflows, index rebuild coordinators, CI pipeline controllers.

 This table should not be read as a ranking.
 It identifies where control and authority reside for a given process boundary.
 A system can be choreographed on one axis and orchestrated on another.